chetangadidesi/chessbot/README.md

 ## Contributing:
-We welcome contributions to enhance the project!
-Here's how you can contribute:
+**We welcome contributions to enhance the project!
+Here's how you can contribute**:

-Fork the repository.
+1. Fork the repository.
-Create a feature branch: git checkout -b feature-name.
+2. Create a feature branch: git checkout -b feature-name.
-Commit your changes: git commit -m "Add a new feature".
+3. Commit your changes: git commit -m "Add a new feature".
-Push to the branch: git push origin feature-name.
+4. Push to the branch: git push origin feature-name.
-Open a pull request.
+5. Open a pull request.